Robotics

 From block-based programming to Python and AI.
 Students learn computational thinking and build real software projects.

-Creative engineering projects using 3D printing, laser cutting, and electronics.
+Creative engineering projects including 3D printing, building robotic arms, and electronics.
 Perfect for students who love building and inventing.

 Long-term project development for university applications and career readiness.
 Students build impressive portfolios with real-world impact.